AIX Monitoring

 startsrc -s loki-agent

-# 4. Verify both endpoints
+# 3. Verify the endpoints

-curl http://localhost:9100/metrics | head
+curl http://localhost:9100/metrics | head # AIX-exporter

-{service_name="errpt"} | json # in Grafana Explore
+{service_name="errpt"} | json # Loki, in Grafana Explore

 Licensing